 - Which area of professional development would you like to focus on?

-Over the course of the average day, you sales representatives will need to wear a number of hats.
-By asking this question, you’ll be able to obtain a clearer picture of their abilities and their weak points.
+Over the course of the average day, your sales representatives will need to wear several hats.
+By asking this question, you’ll obtain a clearer picture of their abilities and weak points.

 - What motivates you to sell?